Breeders will return for a second series this year - here's all you need to know!

-Premiering earlier this year in March, the comedy explores the paradox that every parent knows but never admits; you would willingly die for your children, but quite often you also want to kill them.
+First premiering in 2020, the comedy explores the paradox that every parent knows but never admits; you would willingly die for your children, but quite often you also want to kill them.

-Series one of Breeders is currently available on demand on Sky One and on streaming service NOW TV.
+Series one is currently available on demand on Sky One and NOW.

 In the show, Martin plays Paul, a caring father discovering he’s not quite the man he thought he was.
 His partner in this impossibly steep parental climb is Ally (Daisy), who runs a recording studio, makes Paul laugh and can read a story to their children while she's technically asleep.

 In the new series, time has moved on from where we left Paul (Freeman) and Ally’s (Haggard) family.
 Their son Luke (Alex Eastwood) is now 13 years old and daughter Ava (Eve Prenelle) is now 10, both serving up brand new parenting challenges.

 Luke’s increasing anxiety and Ava’s growing independence add some new and uncharted complications into the existing chaotic mix of stretched resources, lack of time and the fine art of winging it while looking like you know what you’re doing.

 Paul’s parents, Jackie (Joanna Bacon) and Jim (Alun Armstrong) are older too, as is Ally’s mother Leah (Stella Gonet), leading Paul and Ally to find that they now must parent the generation above them as well as the generation below.

 And at the centre of all this is Paul and Ally’s relationship.
 Can they survive these new pressures when they only just about survived the old ones?
 Or is there a finite number of ropes you can find yourself at the end of?